makersacademy/shop-manager-challenge/recipe/shop_manager_app_recipe.md

       puts "item 5 has been added"

-# 4  Does not insert new item when 3 input due to incorrect unit price' do
+# 5  Asks for unit price again if incorrect unit price' do

       puts "Welcome to the shop management program!" puts "What do you want to do?"